The accredited course you need to understand stroke and arthritis and the medicines used to treat these conditions.

 How many people can attend a Face to Face course?

-Our face to face courses are for small groups of up to 10 learners or we can provide training for larger groups of up to 16- whichever works for you!
+Our face to face courses are for small groups of up to 16 learners.

 Manager’s courses are undertaken in smaller groups of up to 10 delegates.